Tap a button on your way to pee. Get reminders based on your bathroom pattern. Form a hydration habit without logging every glass.

 Private by design.
 Your data is only on your device and in your private iCloud account.

 Stay accountable.
-Remind each other to drink water when you need it most.
+Friends can remind each other to drink water and stay consistent.

 Log in 2 seconds on your way to the bathroom, without taking out your phone.
-Watch face complications let you keep an eye on your hydration throughout the day.
+Watch face complications keep your daily count and bathroom pattern close at hand.
+Learn more about P on Apple Watch.

 I have used this every day for over 5 years and it has helped my hydration habits/caffine intake!